alchemy-fr/phrasea/lib/php/oauth-server-bundle/README.md

 This bundle provide FOSOAuthServerBundle with a simplified confuration.
 It extends it with allowed scopes per OAuth client.

-If user is authenticated with a RemoteAuthToken (see [auth-bundle](../auth-bundle/README.md)), then user ID will be provided automatically.

 ## Configuration

 ```yaml